OllieClarke/InternetSpeedChecker/README.md

 This uses the external stage **OLLIE_INTERNET_SPEED** and file format **json** which I created in order to copy in fresh data from the S3 bucket.

-Snowpipe's automatically track which files have been injested, so this will incrementally load only fresh data.
+Snowpipes automatically track which files have been injested, so this will incrementally load only fresh data.
 ![my_s3_bucket](./images/S3%20Bucket.png)

 The reason I cast my json into a varchar is that my table had historic data from when I was loading directly into Snowflake, so I had to align my data types (rather than using variant).